lbugnion/ms-glossary/instructions/getting-started-synopsis.md

 - Keep it simple.
 Start by writing what you want to say, then go over the script again and remove unnecessary words, repetitions, etc. Going through the script a few times will make it tighter and better.

-- Add production notes as a `> blockquote`.
+- Add production notes.
 These notes will be useful for you later when you are ready to record.
 For example:

 > Speak to the camera